agaveplatform/sydney-2017-training/README.md

-# Agave Developer Training Workshop
+# Hands on delivering Science-as-a-Service with the Agave Platform

 **Date:** Oct 31 - Nov 1, 2017
 **Time:** 9:00am - 5:00pm